Skip to content

 How much will a mortgage broker cost?

-The good news is that independent mortgage advice doesn’t have to cost you a penny.
-In fact, fee-free independent brokers take all their fees as commission from the lender.
+The good news is that independent mortgage advice doesn’t have to cost you huge sums.
+The actual amount you need to pay will depend on the broker.

-Our mortgage broker partners here at MoneySuperMarket – Fluent and Mortgage Advice Bureau – are both examples of brokers who offer free mortgage advice.
+Our mortgage broker partners here at MoneySuperMarket – Fluent and Mortgage Advice Bureau – are both examples of brokers who offer free mortgage advice and only charge you if you choose to take the mortgage.
 It’s worth mentioning that they are also independent brokers.

 What questions should I ask a mortgage broker?